-How do you read a Stratus Rain Gauge?
+How do you read a Stratus Precision Rain Gauge?

 That said, once you purchase your rain gauge, we recommend watching CoCoRAHS’ educational videos to learn how to use it properly.
 We’ve included the entire set of training videos below for your convenience.

-While you don’t have to watch all of them unless you plan to participate in CoCoRAHS, these videos will teach you the basics of measuring rainfall (and snowfall) correctly.
+While you don’t have to watch all of them unless you plan to participate in CoCoRAHS, these videos will teach you the basics of correctly measuring rainfall (and snowfall).
 We recommend following their suggestions as close as possible for the most accurate measurements.